sddevelopment-be/saboteurs/manuscript/managers/README.md

 - **Expected Symptoms:** what to look for as dysfunction sets in
 - **Amplifying Factors:** how to maximize damage
 - **Detection Clues:** warning signs that agents or non-agents may recognize
 - **Countermeasures:** included for completeness, but not for your use.
-Use to avoid contra-sabotage.
+Reference to avoid contra-sabotage.
 - **Sabotage Credibility Rating:** likelihood that this is already happening somewhere, right now.
 Helps you gauge how effective and detectable the technique is.

 We recommend gradual implementation.
 Overlap techniques for maximum effect.
 Rotate leadership buzzwords frequently.
 Celebrate transparency. **Always insist that this is in service of alignment or strategic direction.**